-In response to the COVID-19 outbreak, in early 2020 we initiated the development of a human plasma-derived Anti-SARS-CoV-2 polyclonal immunoglobulin (IgG) product using our proprietary plasma derived IgG platform technology as a potential treatment for COVID-19.
-The development of our investigational Anti-SARS-CoV-2 IgG product is done with full cooperation with IMOH.
-The product is developed in line with the requirement of Ph Eur for IVIG product and based on our established technology platform for IgG, as approved in the United States, Israel and other international markets.
+In response to the COVID-19 outbreak, in early 2020 we initiated the development of a human plasma-derived Anti-SARS-CoV-2 polyclonal immunoglobulin (IgG) product using our proprietary plasma-derived IgG platform technology as a potential treatment for COVID-19.
+The development of our investigational Anti-SARS-CoV-2 IgG product was done using COVID-19 convalescent plasma, with full cooperation with IMOH, and included conducting a Phase 1/2 open-label, single-arm, multi-center clinical trial in Israel, which was followed by the supply, during 2021, of this investigational product to the IMOH for the treatment of approximately 500 COVID-19 patients in Israel.